InPersonAnalysis/customer_review_capston/README.md

 <details><summary><i>Click to expand</i></summary>

-The dataset was collected from kaggle where said data was scraped from Booking.com.
-This dataset contains 515,000 customer reviews and scoring of 1493 luxury hotels across Europe with positive and negative reviews along with other columns that contain features for exploration.
-A data dictionary can be found above.
+The dataset, holding 515,738 customer reviews and scoring of 1493 luxury hotels across Europe, was found on kaggle (originally scraped from Booking.com).
+All data in the file is publicly available.
+This dataset contains  A data dictionary can be found above.

 </details>